ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the emotional absurdities of modern society
+   - Exploring a comedic letter to future humans
    - Finding the satirical angle
    - Making it relatable and timeless